AbhishekPattanayak/DEVOPS/Learning_GitLAB/notes.md

 4. Understanding GitLAB logs :- The logs provide you with a keyword called as runners - Runners are small, may be docker instances on which the pipelines run.

-5. So basically if you create a
+5. So basically if you create tasks , the tasks would run parallely and there is a chance of the deploy stage being completed first which would fail.
+So stages are necessary to define which set of taskd should run first.

+6. Stages example:-

+stages:  #You declared two stages.
+    - build_stage
+    - deploy_stage

+build:
+    stage: build_stage  #Here you are defining which stage is which.
+    script:
+        - apt update -y
+deploy:
+    stage: deploy_stage
+    script:
+        - echo "whatever"